 A number of specific programs and strategies are utilised for this purpose.
-Some of these strategies include: introduction of the Smiling Minds app to develop student mindfulness; the identification and tracking of individual 'at-risk' students on the SEL continuum; K-6 Bounce Back program teaching good mental health strategies; Code of Conduct outlining students' responsibilities to themselves and others; and, the annual K-6 Anti-Bullying program as part of the PDHPE curriculum.
+Some of these strategies include: use of the Smiling Minds app to develop student mindfulness; the identification and tracking of individual 'at-risk' students on the SEL continuum; K-6 Bounce Back program teaching good mental health strategies; Code of Conduct outlining students' responsibilities to themselves and others; and, the annual K-6 Anti-Bullying program as part of the PDHPE curriculum.

-Each year the students lead and participate in a number of outreach social justice efforts including Project Compassion, Candela-Peru Education Sponsorship Initiative, Sock-it-to-Poverty and the St Vincent de Paul Christmas Hamper Appeal.
+Each year the students lead and participate in a number of outreach social justice efforts including Project Compassion, Sock-it-to-Poverty and the St Vincent de Paul Christmas Hamper Appeal.